helenacruz/send-to-kindle/README.md

 This is the boring way to use this application though, you can just add it to your context menu.
 The `context.reg` file contains the entries to add Send To Kindle to your context menu of PDFs, .epubs and .mobis, you just need to fix the path (don't forget to escape the backslashes!).

 When using for the first time, it will request your e-mails and password.
 I swear I don't use them for anything else but I recommend the creation of an e-mail just for the purpose.
+Also, I was feeling lazy when I did this and the password is saved in plain text (I know, it's bad!).
+Even though I have plans to change this, for now just use a different passowrd and e-mail for this purpose.
 To authenticate, you'll see the following amazing window:

 ![alt text](https://github.com/helenacruz/SendToKindle/blob/master/images/auth.png "autho")